TimothyDJones/quotes/README.md

 Controlling complexity is the essence of computer programming. —Brian Kernighan

+You’ve got to be able to make progress and then improve on it.
+That’s all you need to be able to do in life.
+You’ve got to have some idea and say, "Here’s the direction to go," and then be able to say, "Now I’ve got to refine it." —Peter Norvig in [Coders at Work](http://codersatwork.com/)

 ## Psychology
 Nobody realizes that some people expend tremendous energy merely to be normal. —Albert Camus, _Notebook IV in Notebooks: 1942-1951_